Robust Bayes-Like Estimation: Rho-Bayes estimation: Introduction

 To conclude this introduction, let us emphasize the specific properties of our method that distinguish it from classical Bayesian procedures. \\ --- Contrary to the classical Bayesian framework, concentration properties of the $\rho$-Bayes method do not involve the Kullback-Leibler divergence but only the Hellinger distance. \\ --- Our results are non-asymptotic and given in the form of large deviations of the pseudo-posterior distribution from the true density for a given value $n$ of the number of observations. \\ --- The method is robust to Hellinger deviations: even if the true distribution is at some positive Hellinger distance of the support of the prior, the posterior will behave almost as well as if this were not the case provided that this distance is small. \\ --- Due to the just mentioned robustness properties, we may work with an approximate model for the true density.
-In particular, when the true density is assumed to belong to a non-parametric set $\cS$, it is actually enough to apply our $\rho$-Bayes procedure on a parametric set $\overline{S}$ possessing good approximation properties with respect to the elements of $\cS$.
-Besides, starting from a continuous prior on a continuous model, we can discretize both of them without loosing much provided that our discretization scale is small enough.
+In particular, when the density is assumed to belong to a non-parametric set $\cS$, it is actually enough to apply our $\rho$-Bayes procedure on a parametric set $\overline{S}$ possessing good approximation properties with respect to the elements of $\cS$.
+Besides, starting from a continuous prior on a continuous model, we can discretize both of them without loosing much provided that our discretization scale is small enough. \\ --- The $\rho$-posterior also possesses robustness properties with respect to the assumption that the data are i.i.d. provided that the densities of the $X_{i}$ are close enough to the model $\overline S$.
+Substituting another function to the log-likelihood in the expression of the posterior distribution, as we do here, is not new in the literature.
+It has often been motivated by the will of replacing the Kullback-Leibler loss, which is naturally associated to the likelihood-function, by other losses that are more specifically associated to the problem that needs to be solved (estimation of a mean, classification, etc.) or to deal with the problem of misspecification.
+This approach leads to {\em quasi-posterior distributions} which properties have been studied by many authors among which Chernozhukov and Hong~\citeyearpar{MR1984779} and Bissiri~{\em et al.}~\citeyearpar{MR3557191} (see also the references therein).
+These results do not include robustness but Chernozhukov and Hong~\citeyearpar{MR1984779} proved some analogues of the Bernstein-von Mises theorem under suitable assumptions on the model and loss function.
+The use of {\em fractional likelihoods} by Jiang and Tanner~\citeyearpar{MR2458185} was motivated by the problem of misspecification.
+In a sparse parametric framework (the true parameter $\theta\in\R^{d}$ has a small number of nonzero components), Atchad\'e~\citeyearpar{MR3718168} replaces the joint density $f_{n,\theta}$ of the observations by a suitable function $q_{n,\theta}$.
+Together with a prior that forces sparsity, this results in tractable and consistent procedures for high-dimensional parametric problems.
+All the cited results are of an asymptotic nature contrary to the next one.
+Bhattacharya, Pati and Yang~\citeyearpar{MR3909926} investigate the replacement, in the definition of the posterior, of the likelihood by a fractional one, also considering the case of misspecified models, but use what they call $\alpha$-divergences instead of the KL one (but which may also be infinite) to evaluate the amount of misspecification.